Vintage Travel Trailers

 The strip for the awning rope has been zig-zag stitched and hemed.

-Rope is ready to be sewn inside the fabric using the zipper foot of sewing machine.
+Nylon rope is ready to be sewn inside the fabric using the zipper foot of sewing machine.

 Here it is, ready to be sewn to the top of the awning, top stitched to each side for durability.